The Meat Smoking

 leave the final product dry and crumbly.
 This I know from experience.

-Here, we're talking about temperatures around 140F, although it varies from
+Here, we're talking about temperatures around 140F, although it varies

 recipe to recipe.
-This is very difficult to maintain in a wood burning smoker.
+This is very difficult to maintain in a wood burning

 Mine has a slow smoking section farthest away from the fire.
 With experience,